lit/lit-element/docs/_guide/styles.md

 slug: styles
 ---

-{::options toc_levels="1..4" /}
+{::options toc_levels="1..3" /}
 * ToC
 {:toc}

 ## Overview

-This page describes how to apply styles to LitElement components.

-The info is in 3 sections:

-  * Developing a LitElement component.
-  * Consuming a LitElement component.
-  * Theming an app.

-### Shadow DOM

-By default, LitElement creates a shadow root and renders into [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+LitElement provides flexibility in how you style your components.
+By default, LitElement creates a shadow root and renders into [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), the browser's built-in way of encapsulating native UI components.

 Shadow DOM scopes CSS so that styles defined in a shadow root only apply to DOM inside the shadow root, and do not "leak" to outside DOM.
 Shadow roots are also isolated from styles defined outside the shadow root, whether in the main page or an outer shadow root.

+This page describes how to apply styles to LitElement components and is divided into three sections:

+  * [Developing a LitElement component](#developing): Where to put CSS styling rules when developing your own LitElement components; how to apply CSS styles to your element and its template.
+  * [Consuming a LitElement component](#consuming): How to apply styles to a LitElement component when you import and use it in HTML.
+  * [Theming an app](#theming): How to make a cohesive CSS app theme, and apply it to the LitElement components in your app.

 <div class="alert alert-info">